City Forest Credits is a 501(c)(3) nonprofit carbon registry that manages carbon and impact standards for metropolitan areas in the United States.

 American Forests is proud to support and partner with City Forest Credits to accomplish something that is long overdue – putting our urban forests into the carbon markets.
 CFC articulates better than anyone the premium value of a carbon credit from city forests.
 These credits are like the rare earth minerals of carbon credits – lower in volume, higher in price, but extremely valuable to companies because the multiple benefits are delivered to where 80% of the population resides – in cities and towns.—Jad Daley, CEO

-We are supported by dozens of urban forest managers, scientists, professionals, and organizations across the country.
+We are supported by urban forest managers, scientists, and subject matter experts across the country.
+Find technical information including the Standard, Protocols, and Validation and Verification requirements on the Standards/Protocols page.

 Dr. Greg McPherson—Retired Research Scientist, U.S. Forest Service